anthony-jantzen/senior-design/argus/README.md

 #### How do I change what packets are ignored?

 If you want to ignore additional packets, you can either add the [scapy 802.11 protocol](https://github.com/secdev/scapy/blob/master/scapy/layers/dot11.py) to the list of [ignored packets](https://github.com/anthony-jantzen/senior-design/blob/master/argus/argus-dev/packet_processor.py#L16) or filter the pcap file prior to input on argus using [tshark](https://www.wireshark.org/docs/man-pages/tshark.html)

+#### Can I use my own mesh network with Argus?

+Any mesh network can be applied to Argus.
+However, there are a few things to note when doing this.
+First, the setup process for the network and your access points to perform a packet capture may differ slightly than our guide.
+Additionally, the trilateration algorithm is optimized for three access points, so slight modifications will need to be made to the code when using four or more.

+#### Can I use Python 2 with Argus?

+It is highly recommended to use Python3 when installing and running Argus as that is what it was written in.
+Dependencies may be lost and conflicts may arise if you attempt to use Python 2.